maiamcc/contrasite/_posts/2019-01-21-words-dont-help-beginners.markdown

 description: "Prompting struggling dancers with your words helps less than you think!"
 categories: teaching beginners
 ---
-I've been contradancing for over eight years, and can jump into even the most complex and falling-apart of contras and still have some idea of what’s going on.
+I've been contradancing for over eight years, and can jump into even the most complex and falling-apart of contras and still have some idea of what's going on.
 But last summer at [English-Scottish-Contra Week](https://rscdsboston.org/pinewoods-esc.html) at Pinewoods, I tried Scottish Country Dance for the first time and I had an experience I haven't had for quite a while: I was completely at sea in a set dance.

 <!-- more -->